nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

     - Select 'Ignore'
     - A window will appear that shows the contents of your .gitignore text file.
 Press 'save'

-**Step 3: Create a new folder for data and tell GitHub to ignore it**
+**Step 3: Create a new folder for data and make sure GitHub ignores it**

 The parsing scripts are not functional in version 1 (due to remote work) so data must be parsed and placed appropriately before running the .Rmd script